 What is Project Baseline?

 Project Baseline is a long-term quest to map human health.
-The Project Baseline study, launched in 2017, is the first initiative of Project Baseline and is a collaboration among teams at Verily, Duke University School of Medicine, Stanford Medicine, and Google.
+The Project Baseline Health Study, launched in 2017, is the first initiative of Project Baseline and is a collaboration among teams at Verily, Duke University School of Medicine, Stanford Medicine, and Google.

-How long will the Project Baseline study last?
-How many people will enroll?
+How long will the Project Baseline Health Study last?

-The Project Baseline study is an observational study that will collect, organize, and analyze broad health data from approximately 10,000 participants over the course of at least four years.
+The Project Baseline Health Study is an observational study that will collect, organize, and analyze broad health data from approximately 10,000 participants over the course of at least four years.

-What is the Project Baseline study trying to find out?
+What is the Project Baseline Health Study trying to find out?

 The study is designed to develop a well-defined reference, or “baseline,” of good health, as well as a rich data platform that may be used to better understand the transition from health to disease.
-Participants will join together with a team of experts from across academia, medicine, science, technology, engineering, and design to better understand how health can change over time.
-Participants will be asked to visit a study site up to four times yearly, test new technologies and wearable devices daily, and participate in interactive surveys and diaries by using a smartphone, computer, or call center.
-Data collected will include clinical, imaging, self-reported, physical, environmental, behavioral, sensor, molecular, genetic, and other health-related measurements.
-Biospecimens collected will include blood and saliva, among others.
+Participants are joining together with a team of experts from across academia, medicine, science, technology, engineering, and design to better understand how health can change over time.
+Participants are asked to visit a study site up to four times yearly, test new technologies and wearable devices daily, and participate in interactive surveys and diaries by using a smartphone, computer, or call center.
+Data collected include clinical, imaging, self-reported, physical, environmental, behavioral, sensor, molecular, genetic, and other health-related measurements.
+Biospecimens collected include blood and saliva, among others.

 Want to know more?
 Visit www.projectbaseline.com